bckohan/django-enum/CONTRIBUTING.rst

 Running Tests
 -------------

-`enum-properties` is setup to use pytest_ to run unit tests.
-All the tests are housed in enum_properties/tests/tests.py.
+`django-enum` is setup to use pytest_ to run unit tests.
+All the tests are housed in django_enum/tests/tests.py.
 Before a PR is accepted, all tests must be passing and the code coverage must be at 100%.
 A small number of exempted error handling branches are acceptable.